rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/upgrading-rancher-payg-cluster.md

 :::warning

-Rancher Prime PAYG customers will have constraints on getting updates to the offering based on the latest version SUSE has published to AWS, which may trail slightly behind the latest Rancher release.
+Rancher Prime PAYG customers have constraints on getting updates, based on the latest version SUSE has published to AWS.
+The latest available Rancher Prime version may trail slightly behind the latest Rancher release.

 :::